-As a historical note, flows above 1,350 cfs at Columbus were observed more than 95% of the time between 1939 and 2011.
-Since 1976, when West Point Lake was placed in operation, the observed Columbus flow has exceeded 1,350 cfs over 97% of the time.19 It is the Council's contention that water quality would be enhanced if the USACE were to operate the system to consistently meet flows needed for assimilative capacity at Columbus.
+observed Columbus flow has exceeded 1,350 cfs over 97% of the time.20 The Council contends that water quality would be enhanced if the USACE were to operate the system to consistently meet the flows needed for assimilative capacity at Columbus.

-The Council encourages discussion between GAEPD, regional water planning councils, U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, and stakeholders in the tri-state area regarding further refinement and analysis of the model.
+The Council encourages discussion between GAEPD, regional water planning councils, USACE, USFWS, and stakeholders in the tri-state area regarding further refinement and analysis of the model.